 Frederick Appiah (LLB 2015)

-So I decided to change careers and was hired as an associate auditor at the Office of Inspector General, Texas Health and Human Commission.
 On my first day at work, my manager said to me, and I quote “Frederick, I hired you even before you had your interview; as soon as I saw you had studied law on your application, I knew you’d be a great fit”.
-My manager promoted me almost a year into my new career, commended my exceptional professionalism and work ethic.
-These successes I have enjoyed so far in my career, I attribute to, thank, and will forever be indebted. to the University of Buckingham part-time law programme.
+Fortunately for me, I was promoted to a Staff Auditor less than a year into my new career as an auditor.
+My manager commended my exceptional professionalism, hard work, and work ethic.

 Will I recommend the part time law programme to anyone who is considering pursuing further studies?
 1000% YES!